hilverd/multiset-elixir/README.md

 Then run `mix deps.get` in your shell to fetch and compile `multiset`.

 ## Examples

+Start an interactive Elixir shell with `iex -S mix`.

 ``` elixir
 iex> Multiset.new([1, 2, 1, 3])